nytud/emtsv/doc/installation.md

 Clone together with submodules (it takes about 3 minutes):

-`git lfs clone --recurse-submodules https://github.com/dlt-rilmta/emtsv`
+`git lfs clone --depth=1 --recurse-submodules https://github.com/dlt-rilmta/emtsv`

 - _Note:_ please ignore the deprecation warning.
 (This command checks and ensures that `git-lfs` is installed and working.)
 - _Note2:_ If you are sure that `git-lfs` is installed, you can use `git clone` to avoid the warning.
 (This command also works without `git-lfs` installed, but `emtsv` might not work as the model files will not be downloaded.
 See [Troubleshooting](troubleshooting.md) section for details.)
 - _Note3:_ Just use `git clone` if you intend to install large files with `emtsv.download()` or `download_models.py` to download large files directly
+- _Note4:_ Do not clone all history if it is not needed, as you may run into errors e.g. `This repository is over its data quota.` because old LFS entries referring to ppke-nlpg repositories

 ## Install Python dependencies

 __Note__: You don't have to install all modules, only the ones you intend to use in `emtsv`

-- `pip3 install Cython`
+- `pip3 install cython`
     - Required for `PyJNIus` (`PurePOS`, `emDep`, `emCons`) and it must be installed in a separate step
-- `pip3 install -r requirements.txt`  # Only for using the model downloader!
+- `pip3 install -r requirements.txt`
-- `pip3 install -r emmorphpy/requirements.txt`
-- `pip3 install -r hunspellpy/requirements.txt`
-- `pip3 install -r purepospy/requirements.txt`
-- `pip3 install -r emdeppy/requirements.txt`
-- `pip3 install -r HunTag3/requirements.txt`
-- `pip3 install -r emudpipe/requirements.txt`
 - `pip3 install -r embert/requirements.txt`
-- Download `emToken` binary: `make -C emtokenpy/ all`

 ## Building Docker image